hmbotelho/FIS_analysis/README.md

 * **Leica files**

-    1. Images must be acquired with the MatrixScreener module of the [Leica LAS X](https://www.leica-microsystems.com/products/microscope-software/p/leica-las-x-ls/) software and exported as OME-TIFF.
+    1. Images must be acquired with the [Leica LAS X](https://www.leica-microsystems.com/products/microscope-software/p/leica-las-x-ls/) software, either on the MatrixScreener or Navigator modules.

 * **Installation of the htmrenamer R package**